JacobThompson/algorithms/README.md

 # Algorithms

-Various Algorithms in different programming languages that I know
+A demonstration of various algorithms in different languages.